polyquantique/haarpy/README.md

 ## Haarpy functionality

-Haarpy implements Weingarten functions for all the classical compact groups, the circular orthogonal ensembles as well as the permutation and centered permutation groups
+Haarpy implements Weingarten functions for all the classical compact groups, the circular orthogonal ensembles as well as the permutation and centered permutation groups.

 ### Unitary group
-Unitary matrices are complex-matrices $U$ that satisfy $U U^\dagger = I_d$ where $I_d$ is the identity matrices.
+Unitary matrices $U$ are complex-matrices $U$ that satisfy $U U^\dagger = I_d$ where $I_d$ is the identity matrices.
+Here we use $U^\dagger$ to indicate the conjugate-transpose of the unitary matrix $U$.
 One can calculate averages over the unitary Haar measure using `haar_integral_unitary` and obtain their associated Weingarten function using `weingarten_unitary`.
 The later function takes as input a permutation, specified either by a tuple or SymPy `Permutation` object.

 ### Orthogonal group
-Unitary matrices are real-matrices $O$ that satisfy $O O^T = I_d$ where $I_d$ is the identity matrices.
+Orthogonal matrices $O$ are real-matrices $O$ that satisfy $O O^T = I_d$ where $I_d$ is the identity matrices.
+Here we use $U^T$ to indicate the transpose of the unitary matrix $U$.
 One can calculate averages over the orthogonal Haar measure using `haar_integral_unitary` and obtain their associated Weingarten function using `weingarten_orthogonal`.
 The later function takes as input a ????

 ### Unitary-Symplectic group
+Unitary-symplectic matrices $S$ are complex-unitary matrices of even size that are also symplectic, that is they satisfy $S \Omega S^T = \Omega$ where $\Omega = \left(\begin{smallmatrix} 0_d & I_d \\ -I_d & 0_d \end{smallmatrix} \right)$ is the symplectic form.
+Weingarten functions of this group take as input ???? and can be calculated using `weingarten_symplectic`.
+Functionality to calculate averages will be added in the near term.

 ### Circular Orthogonal ensemble
+Circular orthogonal matrices $V$ are simply symmetric unitary matrices.
+If $U$ is a Haar-random unitary matrix, then $V = U U^T$ is a COE random matrix.
+One can calculate averages over the COE using `haar_integral_circular_unitary` and obtain their associated Weingarten function using `weingarten_circula_orthogonal`.
+The later function takes as input a ????

 ### Circular Symplectic ensemble
+Circular symplectic matrices $R$ are simply symmetric unitary-symplectic matrices.
+If $S$ is a Haar-random unitary matrix, then $R = S S^T$ is a CSE random matrix.
+Weingarten functions of this ensemble take as input ???? and can be calculated using `weingarten_circula_symplectic`.
+Functionality to calculate averages will be added in the near term.

+### Permutation and centered permutation groups
+Weingarten functions associated with these group have been [recently introduced](add_link_here).
+Integration over this discrete group can be performed using `weingarten_permutation` and `weingarten_centered_permutation` and the associated Weingarten function can be accessed as `weingarten_permutation` and `weingarten_centered_permutation`.

 ### Other useful functionality
-List the other things that happen order the hood: murn_naka, young subgroup, accounting with tableaux etc etc...
+Under the hood, haarpy implements a number of group-theoretic machinery that can be useful in other contexts, this include
+* Murn_naka as `murn_naka_rule`
+* Young subgroup ``

 ## Installation
 Haarpy requires Python version 3.9 or later.
 Installation can be done through the pip command